arky/iiab-dev-mode/README.md

 2. Change directory into 'iiab-dev-mode' with `cd iiab-dev-mode`.

 3. Setup a vagrant machine with `vagrant up` and provision it with `vagrant provision`.
+Please select the available bridge network interface (wlan0 or eth0) that connects your host machine to the Internet.

 4. You can now connect to your vagrant machine with `vagrant ssh`.
 All your local development files available as shared folder in `/opt/iiab` directory.